bdjohnson529/react-maps-viz/README.md

 npm start
 ```

 To deploy in Heroku, use the [Heroku buildpack](https://github.com/mars/create-react-app-buildpack).
 Change `mymapviz` to an appropriate title.
+The following code will deploy the React app to the endpoint https://mymapviz.herokuapp.com/.

 ```
 heroku config:set REACT_APP_API_KEY=XXXXX-XXXXXX